310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% bubble Shinobu %}
 Uuu…!!!
 I am a ninja who is bad at explanations…!

 “One eyewitness is better than many hearsays,” so!
-I beg of you, lend your ear to my plea!
+I beg thee, lend your ear to my plea!
 Come see for yourself, please!
 {% endbubble %}

 {% bubble Mao %}